CDCgov/prime-reportstream/prime-router/docs/design/design/auth/auth-design.md

 - **Okta**: A cloud-hosted identity and access management service
 - **Server2Server**: ReportStream's implementation JWT authn/authz
 - **VPC**: Virtual Private Cloud
 - **Resource Server**: A server that will require authn/authz to access.
-In our case ResportStream
+In our case ReportStream
 - **Authorization Server**: A server that handles authn/authz and issuing/revoking credentials
 - **JWT Claim**: A key/value pair in the json body of the JWT
 - **JWT Scopes**: A reserved claim in the [OAuth 2.0 spec](https://datatracker.ietf.org/doc/html/rfc8693#name-scope-scopes-claim)  containing a space-separated list of scopes associated with the token.